linuxliste/OSF/README.md

 You need a Segger Jlink device and a cable.
 You can get it from here : https://ebikestuff.eu/en/content/18-tsdz8-firmware-update-using-j-link-jlink-v9-programming-kit

 This link provides also a link to an archive with all the files for flashing.
-You can download and unzip it.
+You must download and unzip it.

-Note: I tested with a chinese jlink clone V9 from aliexpress and it worked too.
+Note about the harware: I tested with a chinese jlink clone V9 from aliexpress and it worked too.

-For the cable, you can also make your own cable with a speed sensor extension cord for TSDZ2 like this:https://fr.aliexpress.com/item/1005007479961045.html?spm=a2g0o.order_list.order_list_main.120.21ef5e5bFWfkqS&gatewayAdapt=glo2fra
+For the cable, like me, you can also make your own cable with a speed sensor extension cord for TSDZ2 like this:https://fr.aliexpress.com/item/1005007479961045.html?spm=a2g0o.order_list.order_list_main.120.21ef5e5bFWfkqS&gatewayAdapt=glo2fra

-I cut the cable and connect it based on the diagram given in "DOC" folder in "Diagram-TS 32-bit Mid Drive Motor Controller Programming Cable (EN).pdf".
-It is safe to check that the extension cable you get uses the same colors.
+I cut the extension cable and connect it directly to the Jlink flat cable based on:

-Note: After cutting the extension cord in 2 parts, I used the one with the female connector and connected it directly to the motor.
-I expect (not tested yet) that it is also possible to use the part with the male connector.
-The advantage is that you can keep the speed sensor cable connected to the motor when you flash.
-You connect then the Jlink device cable to the second yellow connector present on the speed sensor cable (instead of the cable foreseen for the lights).
+- the diagram of Jlink connector : https://www.segger.com/products/debug-probes/j-link/technology/interface-description/
+- the picture of speed cable connector : https://empoweredpeople.co.uk/2020/05/28/tongsheng-tsdz2-what-firmware-options-are-there/
+In my case (be careful the colors may be different)
+- red = SWDIO = TMS = pin 7 of Jlink
+- black = SWCLK = TCK = pin 9 of Jlink
+- brown = Vcc = VTRef = pin 1 of Jlink
+- orange = Grnd = e.g. pin 4 of Jlink

+Note: it is usefull to be able to connect/disconnect the VCC/VtRef wire.
+When flashing, best is to avoid to power the motor from the main battery.
+VTref can be connected in order to let the PC provide the power supply (by default only when using a Jlink clone and not an official one).
+When monitoring/fine tuning some parameters, the motor must be powered from the main battery.
+It is then better not to connect VtRef to avoid voltage conflict on Jlink (TSDZ8 deliver 5V, Jlink 3.3V).
+I expect there is a protection but I am not 100% sure.

 # 4.Flash the firmware